CarletonComputerScienceSociety/website/content/news/2022-2023/2022-08-17-new-ccss-logo.md

 With our return to in-person activity this year, we really thought it was finally time to give the CCSS a new coat of paint.
 After quite a lot of variation, we're proud to present a symbol that we believe represents our program, community, and our mission as an organization.
-This will become our official logo at the beginning of the fall semester and we will begin slowly transitioning over to this logo over the next few weeks.

 ## Why we needed a new logo

 ![Logo Change](/images/news/2022-2023/logo_change.jpg)

-Although we loved our previous logo very dearly, there were some objective issues with its design.
+Although we loved our previous logo very dearly, there were some issues with its design.

 The first main issue was the logo's proportions.
 The thin rectangular